It could be as simple as this. Substitute fossil fuels with low carbon energy.

 It is illusionary to hope for any change of habits.
 The world population wants energy.
 The global energy demand increases by 2 - 3 % per year.
 The only possible answer is a massive installation of wind and solar power in remote areas.
 Renewables can compete already now.
-They just need to be connected.
-The supergrid is the key.

 A complete world trasition to renewables is neccessary within 15-20 years

 - Ramp up production capacity for wind power, PV, solar CSP, HVDC cables, converter stations